krehwell/dotfiles/readme.md

 #### 3. `.profile`

-- nothing to see here I guess
+- nothing to see here I guess.

 #### 4. `.screenrc`